 = Rs.10/- per tick.

 Beyond the Gold Mini contract, we have Gold Guinea and Gold Petal contract.
-These are extremely tiny contracts which demand a very low margin, as low as Rs.1251 (Gold Guinea) and Rs.154 (Gold Petal).
-The lot size is small and therefore the contract value is small as well.
-You will find few variants like Gold Petal (Delhi), Gold Guinea (Ahmadabad) etc., I would suggest you ignore these, especially if you idea is to just trade Gold.
+These are extremely tiny contracts which demand a shallow margin, as low as Rs.1251 (Gold Guinea) and Rs.154 (Gold Petal).
+The lot size is small, and therefore the contract value is small as well.
+You will find a few variants like Gold Petal (Delhi), Gold Guinea (Ahmadabad) etc., and I would suggest you ignore these, especially if your idea is to trade Gold.

 Here is my honest opinion – if you are trading Gold stick to either the Big Gold contract or the Gold Mini contract, simply because the liquidity is quite bad in all the other contracts.
 To give you a perspective on liquidity on a regular trading day (on MCX) –